thely/artofweb-21/_includes/schedule.md

 No lab: the first half of class is project presentations within your group.
 Everyone is expected to give critique or present ideas.

 #### Second Half
-With the remaining time, we'll briefly discuss each group's experience with the final, and then continue with the
+With the remaining time, we'll briefly discuss each group's experience with the final, and then either continue with exploring various JS libraries, or we'll talk about next steps with front-end development.

 #### Assignment
 * Your final project is due by tomorrow, 7/16, at 11:59pm.